slydien/ansible-docker-media-stack/README.md

 # Technologies

 Project created with:
-    - Ansible version: 2.12.1
+* Ansible version: 2.12.1
-    - Molecule version: 3.5.2
+* Molecule version: 3.5.2
-    - Podman version: 3.2.1
+* Podman version: 3.2.1
-    - Molecule podman version: 1.0.1
+* Molecule podman version: 1.0.1
-    - Docker version: 20.10.12
+* Docker version: 20.10.12

 # TODO

-    - Add variables to enable/disable containers
-    - Find solution for labels if traefik container is disabled
+* Find solution for labels if traefik container is disabled
-    - Complete this README
-    - Add *geerlingguy.security* role from Ansible galaxy
+* Add *geerlingguy.security* role from Ansible galaxy
-    - Write ansible role for Crowdsec, a great replacement for fail2ban
+* Write ansible role for Crowdsec, a great replacement for fail2ban
-    - Add *no_log* parameter to tasks with sensitive informations
+* Add *no_log* parameter to tasks with sensitive informations

 # Setup
 ## Requirements